kuangyu0801/kuangyu0801.github.io/README.md

 - ex. people buy new smartphone every two and three years but pay  spotify and netflix every month

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing
 - **Situation**: Keysight-MediaTek starts their first 5G NR Data Demo Camp in Beijing.
-Time ar
+Deadline are approaching for we only have 10 days to finish before the new year, and delay would result in next developping stage.
 - - **Task**: Cannot provide a testable file for testing.
 By that time DSP and MCU bin files are conflicting with each other with all sorts of error and , the code-base is very
 - - **Action**:
 - - **Result**: